cirocosta/dagger-notes/README.md

 sounds more like a connectivity issue (given the EOF on a simple HEAD request), and yeah, we can confirm the tag is sane:

+***ps. from the future**: it turns out that, yep, dockerhub was having a hard time (https://www.dockerstatus.com/), but apparently a great mirror for `library/` is to go straight to ECR, e.g. public.ecr.aws/docker/library/golang*

 ```

 """